marz-dwr/Onomatopoeia/README.md

 Files for Onomatopoeia

-These files are dedicated to Onomatopoeia Inc.
+# These files are dedicated to Onomatopoeia Inc. and for backup purposes only.